PowerCMS/DynamicMTML/plugins/Wordpress/README.md

-# About MTPlugin Wordpress
+# About MTPlugin WordPress

 ## Synopsis

-MTML(Movable Type Markup Language) for Wordpress.
+MTML(Movable Type Markup Language) for WordPress.
 This plugin works on DynamicMTML or MT's dynamic publishing.

 ## Getting Started